FOR572: Advanced Network Forensics and Analysis New

 - ~80 Gigabytes of Free Space on your System Hard Drive (Note: The free space is needed for the SIFT Workstation VM and the evidence we will be adding to your system)

-MANDATORY FOR572 SYSTEM SOFTWARE REQUIREMENTS (Please install the following prior to the beginning of the class):
+MANDATORY FOR572 SYSTEM SOFTWARE REQUIREMENTS (Install the following prior to the beginning of the class):

-- Install VMware Workstation 10, VMware Fusion 6.0, or VMware Player 6.0 (higher versions are ok)
+- Install VMware Workstation 11, VMware Fusion 7, or VMware Player 7 (higher versions are ok).

-- Download and install 7Zip or Keka (OS X)
+- Download and install 7Zip (Windows, OS X, or Linux) or Keka (OS X).

 OPTIONAL ITEMS TO BRING TO CLASS